-Target 7.
-Sixty percent of the world's threatened species conserved In-situ.
-I) Has your country established national target corresponding to the above global target? a) Yes b) No X Please specify Vanuatu has yet to define a national target on the in-situ conservation of Vanuatu's threatened plant species, although a small number of priorities were identified in the National Biodiversity Strategy and Action Plan.
-The status of much of Vanuatu's flora is indeterminate and ecological assessments are required to before a target can be meaningfully set.
-II) Has your country incorporated the above global or national target into rele programmes and strategies? vant plans, a) Yes b) No X Please specify Vanuatu has one terrestrial conservation area registered under the Environment Management and Conservation Act (2003) - Vatthe Protected Area on Santo Island - which preserves representative forest habitats - and one marine protected area under the Fisheries Act (1987) - Million Dollar Point and associated war graves.
+- Target 7.
+Sixty percent of the world's threatened species conserved In-s situ.
+I) Has your country established national target corresponding to the above glo bal target? a) Yes b) No Х Please specify Vanuatu has yet to define a national target on the in-situ conservation of Vanua plant species, although a small number of priorities were identified in the Nation Strategy and Action Plan.
+The status of much of Vanuatu's flora is indeterminate and ecological assessment before a target can be meaningfully set. nal Biodiversity II) Has your country incorporated the above global or national target into releven programmes and strategies? vant plans, a) Yes b) No Х Please specify Vanuatu has one terrestrial conservation area registered under the Environment Management and Conservation Act (2003) - Vatthe Protected Area on Santo Island - which preserves representative forest habitats - and one marine protected area under the Fisheries Act (1987) - Million Dollar Point and associated war graves.
 These are supplemented by numerous small informal local protected areas, many of which have not been documented.
 Within Vanuatu's National Biodiversity Strategy and Action Plan a small number of priority areas for conservation of threatened species were identified.
 Vanuatu's Forestry Department has identified areas of lowland forest habitat for further conservation assessment.
 The Fisheries Department is progressing a marine conservation area in association with cultural Heritage sites on Hat Island.
 All agencies encourage small locally managed conservation activities.
 The extent to which these initiatives will protect threatened species in-situ is not yet known.
 III) Current status (please indicate current status related to this target) No national target and limited capacity to pursue the global target.
-IV) Measures taken to achieve target (please indicate activities, legislative measures and other steps taken with a view to achieve the target)
+IV) Measures taken to achieve target (please indicate activities, legislative measures taken with a view to achieve the target) sures and other